anelson425/windsboro-hoa/content/hoa_dues.md

 The HOA does not offer refunds and all transactions are final.
 Your cancelled check serves as your receipt of payment.

 Starting in 2023, the HOA now accepts electronic payments.
-You can register for your PayHOA account by clicking [here](https://app.payhoa.com/auth/join/20117-windsboro).
+You can register for your PayHOA account by clicking <a href="https://app.payhoa.com/auth/join/20117-windsboro" target="_blank">here</a>.
 Online payments do come with processing fees of roughly $12 for credit card and $1 for bank transfer.

 In accordance with Article 5, Section 6 of the Covenent and Restrictions:
 <pre>